Business Administration (BA)

 BA 516, CREATING VALUE IN EXCHANGE, 3 Credits

 A graduate-level survey course that provides a foundation for business managers in the concepts of marketing.
-The student will develop an understanding of marketing principles and an awareness of marketing challenges.
+Develops an understanding of marketing principles and an awareness of marketing challenges.

 Recommended: Microeconomics